 While the Company has no source of revenue, management believes it has sufficient cash resources to meet its obligations and fund planned expenditures and administrative costs for at least the next twelve months.
-The Company will have to raise funds in the future to finance the advancement of exploration and development of Fenelon and meet future expenditures and administrative costs.
-Although the Company has been successful in raising funds to date, as evidenced by proceeds raised from equity financing in 2021, 2022 and 2023 (notes 16 and 18), there can be no assurance that adequate financing will be available in the future or available under terms acceptable to the Company.
+The Company will have to raise funds in the future to finance the advancement of exploration and development of gold projects along the Detour-Fenelon Gold Trend properties and meet future expenditures and administrative costs.
+Although the Company has been successful in raising funds to date, as evidenced by proceeds raised from equity financing in 2022 and 2023 (note 17), there can be no assurance that adequate financing will be available in the future or available under terms acceptable to the Company.

-2. Significant accounting policies:
+2. Material accounting policies: